 - If the 650 had extensive programming or logic implementation

-If you're application used 230Vac, consider the following two families instead.
+If your application used 230Vac, consider the following families instead.

 If you're replacing the system and require 230Vac power, or if you would like some nuanced features, then these drives can be considered great solutions.
 For a thorough overview consult the respective catalog and/or manual at the Quicklinks at the top of the page, or contact your local Parker representative to have your system evaluated.